nikomatsakis/babysteps/babysteps/_posts/2019-07-08-async-await-status-report-2.md

   syntax][for-await] (although that is not a given).
-- **Generators and async generators.** The same core compiler transform that enables async await should enable us to support Python- or JS-like generators, making it easy to write iterators.
+- **Generators and async generators.** The same core compiler transform that enables async await should enable us to support Python- or JS-like generators as a way to write iterators.
 Those same generators can then be made asynchronous to produce streams of data.
 - **Async fn in traits and trait impls.** Writing generic crates and interfaces that work with `async fn` is possible in the MVP, but not as clean or elegant as it could be.
 Supporting `async fn` in traits